m1sh3ll/m1sh3ll/README.md

 <h3>Past Projects</h3>
 For over 20 years, I was an old-school programmer (it was just a hobby).
 I only programmed procedural type desktop WinForms GUIs with Visual Basic 6, Visual Basic .NET, and more recently C# .NET.
 I never used a database because i had csv and flat files.
 <br><br>
-In 2004 I programmed and sold a Cisco CCNA certification exam program (with a MS Access database file as a back end) that I created with a graphic router simulator GUI & flash cards, and sold the application on eBay by shipping out installer CDs.
+In 2004 I started writing and editing my own educational software.
+I wrote questions, software, and sold it on eBay.
+It was a Cisco CCNA certification exam package.
+It used a database of questions and answers via a MS Access database file.
+I also created a graphic "router/command line simulator" GUI & flash cards, and sold the application by shipping out autorun installer CDs.
 The exam editor was built in .NET which was big technology back then.
 <br><br>
 As for work, we do custom products in different colors.
 For fun, starting in 2013, I made a program where I add the custom image, press a button, and it saves and FTPs 146+ product image variations along with the data feed that I can then manually upload to Amazon.